299 Damons Point Rd, Marshfield, MA 02050, USA

-Set off from here to go clamming.
+NORTH, SOUTH, & HERRING RIVER SHELLFISH BEDS REMAIN CLOSED!
+Due to a recently-enforced (2020) federal regulation regarding proximity to wastewater treatment plants, the North, South and Herring Rivers are no longer open.
+Historically, you could set off from here to go clamming.
 (See the North River Shellfishing Map for locations.)
-The clam flats in both the North and South Rivers are open from November 1 to May 31st.
-If there is a Red Tide, they may close sooner.
+The clam flats in both the North and South Rivers were typically open from November 1 to May 31st.

 Located at a beautiful spot within the North River estuary, the pier is a popular destination for photography and a nice place to watch the sunset.

 From 1871 to the late 1930’s the Duxbury and Cohasset Railroad (later the Old Colony Railroad) traveled through Scituate and Marshfield.
 A portion of the railroad bed ran along the course of today’s Damons Point Road.
-The railroad trestle remains, as well as other vestiges of days gone by.
+The pier was constructed atop the remains of the railroad trestle.
 Look across the river to see the route the railroad traveled through the salt marsh, from Scituate.
-You can visit another portion of this old railroad bed at Herring Brook Trail in Scituate.
+You can visit another portion of this old railroad bed at Herring River Trail in Scituate.

 The Marshfield Hills station was located at the inland end of today’s Damons Point Road, near the intersection with Summer Street.
 Adjacent to it was Herbert Macomber’s livery barn.
 Railroad commuters would leave their horses and/or carriages at Macomber’s for the day, while they traveled to and from Boston.